fahadali6767/react-navigation.github.io/versioned_docs/version-3.x/connecting-navigation-prop.md

 export default withNavigation(MyBackButton);
 ```

-Using this approach, you can render `MyBackButton` anywhere in your app without passing in a `navigation` prop explicitly and it will work as expected.
+Using this approach, you can render `MyBackButton` anywhere in your app without passing in a `navigation` prop explicitly and it will work as expected..